According to the Asian Football Confederation (AFC), Vietnam is the country with the highest television viewership of the 2023 Asian Cup group stage.

 Group stage TV viewing data is collected by the AFC from the largest markets with the ability to collect information.
 The data does not include social media platforms, which the AFC expects to produce more impressive figures when integrated.

-In this tournament, Vietnam stopped right after the group stage after losing 2-4 to Japan, 0-1 to Indonesia and 2-3 to Iraq.
+At this tournament, Vietnam stopped right after the group stage after losing 2-4 to Japan, 0-1 to Indonesia and 2-3 to Iraq.
 The team under the leadership of coach Philippe Troussier received a lot of criticism for the way they used their players and their playing style.
-This was also the first time Vietnam failed to get past the group stage, after reaching the quarter-finals twice in 2007 and 2019.
+This was also the first time Vietnam failed to get past the group stage, after reaching the quarter-finals in 2007 and 2019.

 Mid-Autumn Festival